merenlab/anvio.org/docs/anvio-org-tutorial/index.md

 blogs.yaml     docs.yaml      technical.yaml tutorials.yaml
 ```

-You need to add an entry for your post into one of these YAML files.
+These YAML files control what appears on the ['Learn' page](https://anvio.org/learn/) of anvio.org.
+You therefore need to add an entry for your post into one of these YAML files.
 Hopefully it is pretty self-explanatory -- tutorials should be added to `tutorials.yaml`, technical write-ups should go in `tutorials.yaml` and blog posts should go in `blogs.yaml`.
-If you aren't sure where yours should go, check out [https://anvio.org/learn/](https://anvio.org/learn/) to see the posts in each category.

 This tutorial falls under "Developer and contributor resources", so I added it to `docs.yaml`.
 Here is the example entry in that file for this post: